BryanGoble/Obsidian-Notes/Codecademy/Computer Science Track/Python Programming.md

 			```
 		- `.strip()` - Removes all of the whitespace before and after the string. if you specify an item to strip in the parentheses, the method will only strip that item and no longer strip the whitespace.
 		- `.replace(argument1, argument2)` - Takes two arguments and replaces all instances of the first argument with the second
+		- `.index('value')` - When ran on a list, returns the index of the value in the list.
 		- `.find()` - takes a string as an argument and searches the string it was ran on for the index of the first instance of the specified string.
 			```Python
 			print('smooth'.find('t'))